Making the Case

 Summary: Increases from $5 million to $10 million the maximum amount of the historic rehabilitation tax credit, including amounts carried over from prior taxable years, that may be claimed by a taxpayer in any taxable year beginning in taxable year 2023.

-Status: Assigned to House Finance Committee
+Status: Left in House Finance Committee

 SB 1066 – Historic rehabilitation; increases maximum amount of tax credit.